dlsl-jpcs/cloudsent/README.md

 # CloudSent()

-CloudSent is a calm, anonymous digital prayer wall built for the capstone SRS in this repository.
+CloudSent is a calm, anonymous digital prayer wall built for the DLSL JPCS Month.

 ## Workspaces